-• Sex workers from LGBT communities -especially transgender people - and from poor and working class, urban, majority African-American and immigrant communities are particularly vulnerable to these human rights abuses. ^{iv}

-• The U.S. government's "anti-prostitution pledge" regulations have cut funding to organizations serving sex workers, directly resulting in dramatic decreases in access to services.^v
+- Sex workers from LGBT communities -especially transgender people and from poor and working class, urban, majority African-American and immigrant communities are particularly vulnerable to these human rights abuses. - The U.S. government's "anti-prostitution pledge" regulations have cut funding to organizations serving sex workers, directly resulting in dramatic decreases in access to services.

-We, the undersigned, call upon the U.S. government to accept U.N. recommendation #92.86 and take a stand against violence towards sex workers.
-We also urge consideration of clear, specific, actionable policy options that can increase the safety of and diminish discrimination against sex workers^{vi} including efforts to:
+Our organizations call upon the U.S. government to accept U.N. recommendation #92.86 and take a stand against widespread institutional and cultural tolerance of violence towards sex workers.
+We also urge consideration of clear, specific, actionable policy options that can increase the safety of and diminish discrimination against sex workers including efforts to: